ShrekIsLoveLife/kooba-helper/README.md

-# kooba-helper v2019.12.10.2
+# kooba-helper v2019.12.10.3
 For a better kooba<=>abook experience.

 ## Description:
-* This adds search links to Abook forums code boxes.
+* This adds search links to Abook forums code boxes that use [code] search strings.
 * Search engines added are NZBIndex, BinSearch, NZBKing

 ## Maintained/Created By: